Love or Infatuation?

 God made us equipped to love another, to share that certain bond we feel with no one else.
 But is it love we have while stroking the others hand, or simply an infatuation, a physical response that goes no further than living in the moment when it happens?

 Let’s start with some definitions:

-Love is a strong feeling for another which lasts through time, and never stops even after death.
+Love is a strong feeling for another that lasts through time and never stops even after death.
 To love someone means you respect, admire, support, and care for them deeply.
 You put their desires, needs, and wants ahead of your own, and they do the same for you, unselfishly, and without any thought of payback.

 Most of all, love is unconditional, has no limits, and never dies.
 It’s what gives your life meaning and hope; it’s what motivates you to become a better person.
 It’s also the single best way of making you whole.
 Yes, it’s physical, but delves into much deeper feelings that stand the test of time.

 Love is something you know when you experience it, because nothing else feels the same.
 When you love someone, they’re the first and last person you think about everyday.
 When someone loves you, their every word, gesture, or physical movement has deep meaning because you’re living on the same page.
 Love also brings out the best in you because you want to be your best, always.

 Love pulls emotions to the surface you never knew you had.
 Love is tender, patient, kind, and never harms.
 Love is pure happiness when you find it.
 Love is always mutual between the two involved, or it isn’t love at all.
 When one loves and the other doesn’t, it’s always best to open your heart and eyes to another; because love, inevitably, always finds a way.

 Infatuation isn’t love; it’s more chemical than emotional because, in common reality, infatuation is extravagant or foolish love.
 An infatuated person, quite commonly, is someone who in over-valuing the beloved has mistaken beliefs concerning her or him.